 - committing to the ‘green agenda’ in the area

 - offering innovation, inspiration and wisdom to the best of our ability

 - ensuring robust discussion and effective delivery of projects

 Robert Richards passed away on 12th January 2022 following a short illness, aged 65.

 The full announcement can be found on the Glastonbury Festival website.

-Robert had worked for the Glastonbury Festival for over 30 years and was Chair of the Glastonbury Town Deal Board.
+Robert had worked for the Glastonbury Festival for over 30 years and was the first Chair of the Glastonbury Town Deal Board.

 As Vice Chair of the Glastonbury Town Deal Board, James Heappey, MP for Wells & Minister for the Armed Forces, commented:

 “Glastonbury has lost one of its greatest champions.
 A man who understood all the myriad beliefs and traditions that exist within the town.
 He respected and engaged with them all, but also understood that Glastonbury is a place where people in business succeed, and there is a strong local economy.
 His commercial brain and the spirituality of his soul made him a unique person in our community, and he will be sorely missed.”

 Julie Reader-Sullivan, Head of Service for Planning and Growth at Mendip District Council and leader of the Support Team for the Glastonbury Town Deal, commented: